 I like to cross off everywhere I’ve been, everything I’ve done, and everything I’ve organized to leave only t the things that need to be done.

-I keep my weekly planner in the kitchen next to my food prep area so that when I’m cooking tea, getting the kids breakfasts, or making my lunch, I can keep checking to make sure that I’ve not forgotten anything.
+I keep my weekly planner in the kitchen next to my food prep area so that when I’m cooking tea, getting the kid’s breakfasts, or making my lunch, I can keep checking to ensure I’ve not forgotten anything.

 To-do list

-My second list is a to-do list which is written down on a long thin shopping list pad. this is not a usual to-do list that gives you pressure to get all the jobs done that day and makes you feel like a failure if you don’t accomplish them all.
+My second list is a to-do list written down on a long thin shopping list pad like this one .
+This is not a usual to-do list that gives you pressure to get all the jobs done that day and makes you feel like a failure if you don’t accomplish them all.

 ✔️ Spot cleaning the walls,